vincentiusvin/protohackers/README.md

 Lowered the retransmission timer from 3 secs to 1 sec because the packet loss doesn't seem to be at 25%?
 Kept getting the 60s timeout.

 Might be a skill issue on my part.

+## 8

+Relatively more simple than the last two challanges.

+Tried implementing the decoding as an io.Reader.

+Tried the delve debugger and found out that bufio.Reader will return found errors after a successful parse.